AndyDentFree/swiftgooey/Docundoable/README.md

 ## File I/O
 The simple approach is taken of using Codable to encode as JSON.

-Rather than having possible complications between FileDocument and Codable, a simple helper struct is used so synthesis occurs to trivially encode it as JSON.
+Rather than having possible complications between FileDocument and Codable, a 3-property helper struct is used so synthesis occurs to trivially encode it as JSON.

 ## Menu Commands on macOS